Doctor of Management (DMgt)

 - A minimum of three years of management experience.

 Applications received by April 25th will receive preferential consideration.

 Final deadline is June 30.

-Applicants to the DMgt program are accepted annually.
-The applicant will submit the following credentials to the director of the DMgt program:
+Applicants to the DMgt program are accepted annually and should submit the following:

 - A statement of goals, summarizing how the doctorate will advance the student’s career goals and personal objectives.

 - Official transcripts of all previous undergraduate and graduate coursework.
-These transcripts must be sent directly to the director of the DMgt degree program from the issuing institution.
+An English translation must be included if the transcripts are from a foreign institution.

-- At least three letters of recommendation from faculty and/or business associates.
+- At least three letters of recommendation from business associates and/or faculty.

 - A $125 nonrefundable application fee (waived for Webster University graduates).

 A student who has not completed at least one doctoral-level course at Webster University within one year from the date of admission must reapply for admission to the DMgt degree program.
 This student must be reviewed again by the admission committee before enrolling in a doctoral-level course.